-The half-life values, end-use distributions and landfill decay rates are used to develop decay functions to estimate how much carbon is in each pool (product, land-use, burned for energy, or decay) by year since the harvest date, using a flow illustrated in the following schematic from Stockmann et al. (2012).
+The end-use distributions, half-life functions, proportion of landfilled paper and solid wood product subject to decay and landfill decay rates are used to develop decay functions to estimate how much carbon is in each pool (products in use and solid waste disposal sites) as well as amounts burned with and without energy capture and total emissions) by year since harvest.
+Using a flow illustrated in the following schematic from Stockmann et al. (2012 Figure 5.1), these estimates are reported at regular intervals across the harvest time period.

-Figure 5.1: Schematic of the fate of carbon from harvest through manufacturing to end of use (Butler et al. 2014).
+Figure 5.1: Schematic of the fate of carbon from harvest through manufacturing to end of use (Stockmann et al. 2012).